-- 4) Attend at least one (1) Senate meeting per quarter to report on the activity of the Committee. - 5) In the absence of the Chair, or in the event of his or her inability or refusal to act, the Vice Chair shall perform all the duties of the Chair, and when so acting shall have all the powers of, and be subject to all the restrictions on, the Chair. - 6) Proxy at all ECOalition meetings in the absence of the chairperson(s). - H) Duties and Powers of the ASZWC Treasurer: - 1) Oversees the fiscal management of the committee. - 2) Attend every meeting unless an excused absence is obtained. - 3) Prepare the committee's budget request for the following year in conjunction with the Co-Chairs. - 4) Manage all requisition forms. - 5) Knows the current standing of the Zero Waste Committee's budget and expenditures at all times. - 6) Available at the chairs' request to aid in any money-related inquiries. - I) Duties and Powers of the ASZWC Secretary: - 1) Attend every meeting unless an excused absence is obtained. - 2) Takes minutes at every meeting unless an excused absence is obtained. - 3) Attend an official A.S.
-Agenda & Minute Taking Template Workshop prior to starting the position in the Fall, unless they previously held the position and already attended and completed the workshop. - 4) Compose and send out via email, the Zero Waste Committee's weekly newsletter after ever meeting. - 5) Send weekly minutes to all necessary email accounts in order to obtain Senate approval. - J) Duties and Powers of the ASZWC Social Media Coordinator: - 1) Manage and update the Zero Waste Committee's Facebook Page. - 2) Attend every meeting unless an excused absence is obtained. - 3) Manage the Zero Waste Committee's Twitter account and tweet a minimum of twice a week. - 4) Make a Facebook status on the Zero Waste Committee's page announcing the time and place of the meeting on the night prior to each weekly meeting. - 5) Publicize each Zero Waste Committee event via social media. - K) Duties and powers of the ASZWC Public Outreach Coordinator: - 1) Serve as a liaison between the Zero Waste Committee and other campus organizations or other entities (both on and off campus). - 2) Attend every meeting unless an excused absence is obtained - 3) Organize volunteers and participate at all relevant tabling opportunities.
+- G) Duties and Powers of the ASZWC Treasurer: - 1) Oversees the fiscal management of the committee. - 2) Attend every meeting unless an excused absence is obtained. - 3) Prepare the committee's budget request for the following year in conjunction with the Co-Chairs. - 4) Manage all requisition forms. - 5) Knows the current standing of the Zero Waste Committee's budget and expenditures at all times. - 6) Available at the chairs' request to aid in any money-related inquiries. - 7) Manage the invoices from the sale of Zero Waste Committee's compostable products. - H) Duties and Powers of the ASZWC Secretary: - 1) Attend every meeting unless an excused absence is obtained. - 2) Takes minutes at every meeting unless an excused absence is obtained. - 3) Attend an official A.S.
+Agenda & Minute Taking Template Workshop prior to starting the position in the Fall, unless they previously held the position and already attended and completed the workshop. - 4) Compose and send out via email, the Zero Waste Committee's weekly newsletter after ever meeting. - 5) Send weekly minutes to all necessary email accounts in order to obtain Senate approval. - I) Duties and Powers of the ASZWC Social Media Coordinator: - 1) Manage and update the Zero Waste Committee's Facebook Page. - 2) Attend every meeting unless an excused absence is obtained. - 3) Manage the Zero Waste Committee's Twitter account and tweet a minimum of twice a week. - 4) Make a Facebook status on the Zero Waste Committee's page announcing the time and place of the meeting on the night prior to each weekly meeting. - 5) Publicize each Zero Waste Committee event via social media. - J) Duties and powers of the ASZWC Public Outreach Coordinator: - 1) Serve as a liaison between the Zero Waste Committee and other campus organizations or other entities (both on and off campus). - 2) Attend every meeting unless an excused absence is obtained - 3) Organize volunteers and participate at all relevant tabling opportunities. - K) Voting: - 1) A quorum of five (5) voting members is required for a meeting to be held to make any decision regarding ASZWC. - 2) A (50%+1) approval of voting members present is required for any ASZWC decisions.

-- L) Voting: - 1) A quorum of five (5) voting members is required for a meeting to be held to make any decision regarding ASZWC. - 2) A (50%+1) approval of voting members present is required for any ASZWC decisions. - 3) A two-thirds (2/3) approval by voting members present is required for constitutional changes. - 4) To hold a closed session meeting, a two-thirds (2/3) majority vote of members present is required in accordance with the Brown Act.
+- 3) A two-thirds (2/3) approval by voting members present is required for constitutional changes. - To hold a closed session meeting, a two-thirds (2/3) majority vote of members present is 4) required in accordance with the Brown Act.

-SECTION 6.
 A.S.
-FOOD BANK AND FOOD BANK ADVISORY COMMITTEE
+FOOD BANK AND FOOD BANK ADVISORY COMMITTEE SECTION 6.